Sentero-esp12/Lichess-Keyboard-Input/README.md

 A video example: https://youtu.be/UAExpNbLlIo

-Many thanks to Vempele, the author of the original script, from which I took ideas and parts of the code: https://gist.github.com/Vempele/46333e85e33b6d488c3ffb131942272d
+Many thanks to Vempele, the author of the [original script](https://gist.github.com/Vempele/46333e85e33b6d488c3ffb131942272d), from which I took ideas and parts of the code

 The forum discussion: https://lichess.org/forum/lichess-feedback/feature-request-using-keyboard-for-selecting-pieces?page=1